Academic and Cultural Enrichment Programs

 S.T.A.N.D.
 Mental Health initiative:

-We partnered with THRIVE NYC to facilitate monthly Mental Health First Aid workshops out of our East Flatbush office.
-Monique Chandler-Waterman has also also became a mental health first aid trainer.
-We have trained about 200 community members and hosted over a dozen workshops for 2018.
-We are looking to double those numbers in 2019.
-Monique was recognized by THRIVE NYC for the work we have accomplished thus far.
+We partnered with THRIVE NYC and NYS Office of Mental Health Services to facilitate monthly Mental Health First Aid workshops out of our East Flatbush office.
+We train staff to become mental health first aid trainers.
+We have trained about 200 community members and hosted over a dozen workshops since 2018.